-Dr Denise Turner is a Senior Lecturer in the Social Work department at London Metropolitan University and the BSc Course Lead.
+Dr Denise Turner is a Senior Lecturer in the Social Work department at London Metropolitan University.
 Prior to this, she worked for over a decade within the Department of Social Work and Social Care at the University of Sussex.
 Denise has a strong track record of innovative teaching and research.

 Denise holds a PhD in Social Work and has been the recipient of several University of Sussex Teaching Awards including an Excellence in Teaching Award (2015), a University Teaching Innovation Award (2015) and a Technology Enhanced Learning Award for 2015/16.
 Additionally, Denise was awarded four Student Led Teaching Awards for 2015/16.
 She is a fellow of the Higher Education Academy.
 Her teaching and research methods are characterised by the innovative use of digital practices and co-construction with service users and students.
 She also developed an innovative mobile app' for use by social work students and practitioners in partnership with local business.
 This work has prompted wide interest within the social work community.

 Denise is a qualified and Registered Social Worker.
 She has worked within various statutory settings, including as Duty Social Worker within a Children and Families Team and within Mental Health and Probation.
 She has also worked widely within the voluntary sector, with homeless people, sex offenders and most recently within a Hospice.
 Denise's teaching and research work has been widely covered by the media, including an appearance on BBC Radio 4's 'Woman's Hour' and several pieces in The Guardian.